Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 If you want to know more about the journey from Grenoble to Zell am See by train, look no further!

-The average journey time from Grenoble to Zell am See by train is 14 hours 48 minutes, although on the fastest services it can take just 11 hours 7 minutes.
-Around 16 trains per day travel the 369 miles (593 km) between these two destinations.
+The average journey time from Grenoble to Zell am See by train is 14 hours 18 minutes, although on the fastest services it can take just 12 hours 16 minutes.
+Around 8 trains per day travel the 369 miles (593 km) between these two destinations.
 You'll need to make 3 changes along the way to Zell am See.
-You're likely to be travelling with SNCF, ÖBB or SBB to Zell am See.
-As the main train operators on this route, all offer plenty of space for luggage and comfortable seating as standard.

 Book train tickets from Grenoble to Zell am See in advance instead of buying them on the day and you'll snap up the cheapest fares.
 You can check prices from Grenoble to Zell am See in our Journey Planner.